paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-06-22-eu_referendum.markdown

 Should we vote to remain, we still have the option in the future to leave, yet if we vote to leave, it is an irreversible decision.

-Members of my family will undoubtedly vote to leave.
-They have their reasons, not least having originally voted for a trade-based partnership, yet we have undoubtedly benefited from our casual membership of the EU, one for which we have successfully opted out of the its political aspects.

 At first it felt like I would be voting for [the least worst option][9].
-Yet over the last few weeks, as I've watched the complex dynamics within the Leave campaign play out, and seeing [who might emerge as the most powerful and influential figures][10], I've come to accept that this vote is now a choice between selfishness or solidarity; isolation or co-operation; ideology or pragmatism, xenophobia or internationalism.
+Yet over the last few weeks, as I've watched the complex dynamics within the Leave campaign play out, and seeing [who might emerge as the most powerful and influential figures if the event of Brexit][10], I've come to see this vote as a choice between selfishness or solidarity; isolation or co-operation; ideology or pragmatism, xenophobia or internationalism.

 There is so much at stake.
-And there is still so much I wish to say, but the reasons for staying in Europe are clear.
+And there is still so much I wish to say.
+But the reasons for staying in Europe are crystal clear.

 [1]: http://blogs.spectator.co.uk/2016/06/a-day-of-infamy/
 [2]: https://en.wikipedia.org/wiki/The_Creation_of_Adam